apache/flink-web/README.md

 Both commands will start a webserver providing the website via `http://0.0.0.0:4000`.

+If a newly added blog post is not showing up on the index / blog overview page, delete the "content" directory before building the page locally.
+The "content" directory will be regenerated completely, including the newly added blog post.

 ## Building website

 The site needs to be rebuild before merging into the branch asf-site.